 - Miller-Motte College: Miller-Motte has ground campuses across the Southeast, however, you can complete a med billing and coding certificate online in as few as 15 months.

 - Southern Careers Institute: For 60 years, SCI has provided career training for the trades.
-Earn your degree fully online in as few as 36 months with this accredited school; no campus required!
+Earn your degree fully online in as few as 36 months with this accredited school.

 Is online education not sounding right for you?
 Find campus-based training near you.